 Initiative Objectives and Goals

 The primary objective is to evaluate the field performance of two dual HIV/Syphilis POCT (from fingerprick whole blood specimens) when compared to standard testing for HIV and syphilis (from serum-based specimens).
 Secondary objectives include to assess the acceptance of the POCT to participants and to evaluate the impact on management of cases for syphilis and HIV among high-risk and hard-to-reach populations.
+Data will be used to support the manufacturers’ applications to Health Canada for license of the respective POCT devices.

 The Role of this Initiative to End the HIV Epidemic